plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

     paup> roottrees rootmethod=outgroup;
     paup> qage taxpartition=species outunits=both bootstrap=multilocus loci=combined;

+:thinking: Use PAUP*'s qage command to save the SVDQuartets tree with estimated edge lengths to a file (specify `bootstrap=no treefile=qagetree.txt` this time but leave other settings the same), then copy the newick tree description as your answer to this "question"

+{% comment %}
+((sidestriped_jackal:1.07874467,blackbacked_jackal:1.07874467):0.56259222,((((African_golden_wolf:0.13410505,(coyote:0,gray_wolf:0):0.13410505):0.47564481,Ethiopian_wolf:0.60974987):0.45098495,Dhole:1.06073482):0.28004506,African_wild_dog:1.34077987):0.30055701):0
+{% endcomment %}

 qAge also includes an option to carry out estimation under more complex substitution models.
 This option is invoked by changing `patProb=exactJC` to `patProb=expBL`.
 Prior to doing this, however, you must define a model using the `lset` command and provide the name of that model to the qAge command.
 Below is sample code.

-* In the first line, we specify a GTR model, with parameters in the model to be estimated.
+In the first line, we specify a GTR model, with parameters in the model to be estimated.
-* The second line asks PAUP* to estimate those parameters using our data and the current tree in memory.
-* In the third line, we set the model with the estimated values of the parameters, and we name it "MyGTR".
-* The final line uses qAge to carry out estimation under that model.
-Note that this analysis is more computationally intensive than the previous one that assumes the JC69 model.
-If you plan to try this analysis now, you may want to reduce the number of bootstrap replicates (currently set as `nreps=100`).

     paup> lset nst=6 rmatrix=estimate baseFreq=empirical;

+The second line asks PAUP* to estimate those parameters using our data and the current tree in memory.

     paup> lscores;

+In the third line, we set the model with the estimated values of the parameters, and we name it "MyGTR".

     paup> lset nst=6 rmatrix=(0.749 2.410 0.365 1.066 4.465 1.000) baseFreq=(0.2476 0.2679 0.2558 0.2286)    modelName=MyGTR;

+The final line uses qAge to carry out estimation under that model.

     paup> qage patProb=expBL taxpartition=species loci=combined bootstrap=multilocus treefile=test.tre modelName=MyGTR poolJC=no nreps=100;

+Note that this analysis is more computationally intensive than the previous one that assumes the JC69 model.
+If you plan to try this analysis now, you may want to reduce the number of bootstrap replicates (currently set as `nreps=100`).

 #### Analysis 2: Using ASTRAL